Mandatory Directive for Construction Projects – PDF:

 - If the worker is working for a business, the worker must comply with the Social Distancing Protocol of that

-- The worker must maintain 6 feet of social distance from all other people at all times, including when entering
+- The worker must maintain at least six feet of physical distance from all other people at all times, including when entering

 and leaving the work area or building.